 Mt Boucherie’s early eruptions consisted of rhyolite and andesite flows.
-The leftover volcanic rocks can be identified by their distinctive yellow, tan, and pink colours and can be seen on the northern and southern flanks of Mt Boucherie.
-During its final volcanic activity, Mt Boucherie’s eastern slope was carved into large columns of dacite rock.
+The leftover volcanic rocks can be identified by its distinctive yellow, tan, and pink

-	When the volcanic activity ended, a large river flowed through the area and partially buried the volcano with rock and sediment.
+When the volcanic activity ended, a large river flowed through the area.
+The river partially buried the volcano with rock and sediment.
 Over the last 40 to 50 million years Mt Boucherie was subjected to glacial activity that further eroded the volcano into what we see today.

 Hiking the Eain Lamont Trail

 The Eain Lamont Trail is roughly 5 km and brings you up the northern side of Mt Boucherie.
 It’s a challenging hike that requires scrambling up steep sections and over loose rock.
 You’ll also need a keen eye for trail scouting because the trails aren’t always obvious.

 Because of the many trails to choose from, the length and duration of the